NateWr/vp-growth-movement/src/stories/g4s.md

   - id: "sacramento-transit-drops-g4s-2017-06-20"
   - id: "un-women-in-jordan-drops-g4s-contract-2017-10-04"
   - id: "g4s-decides-to-sell-remaining-business-i-2023-06-01"
+    summary: "Allied Universal, which acquired G4S in 2019, says it will sell its remaining stake in Policity, a move that would end G4S’ business in Israel."
+conclusion: |
-conclusion: After more than a decade of strategic and collective action, the largest security company in the world was forced to divest from apartheid Israel.
+  After 13 years of tireless BDS campaigning, the largest security company in the world was forced to divest from apartheid Israel.

+  This strategic and collective action cost the company millions in lost and cancelled contracts and forced them to acknowledge "reputational damage."
 actions:
   - prefix: We Have Prevailed
     title: "Read the BNC's victory announcement"